niazikamran56-pixel/nowa11/README.md

 **Your own censorship-resistant proxy with a full admin panel, on a single Cloudflare Worker.**

-VLESS, Trojan, Shadowsocks, gRPC, XHTTP over WebSocket + TLS, with a bilingual panel (English + فارسی), per-ISP clean-IP optimization, multi-user accounts, a Telegram bot, WARP, proxy chaining, and a Backend mode.
+VLESS, Trojan, Shadowsocks, gRPC, XHTTP over WebSocket + TLS, with a bilingual panel.
+(English + فارسی), per-ISP clean-IP optimization, multi-user accounts, a Telegram bot, WARP, proxy chaining, and a Backend mode.
 Runs on Cloudflare's **free plan**.